-7.1 Maintain The Scenic Character Of The Town Policies 5 Leader Partners 7.1.1 Encourage agricultural uses as a way to preserve the scenic nature of rural areas.
-BOS PZC, CC 7.1.2 When scenic roadsides are developed, preserve scenic elements through open space set-asides.
+7.1 Maintain the Scenic Character of the Town Policies Leader Partners 7.1.1 Encourage agricultural uses as a way to preserve the scenic nature of rural areas.
+BOS PZC, CC 7.1.2 When scenic roadsides are developed, preserve scenic elements through measures such as open space set-asides.
 PZC СС 7.1.3 Work pro-actively with utility companies to ensure roadside tree pruning is done in a manner that considers scenic streetscapes.
 DPW BOS 7.1.4 Ensure that the Architectural Design Review Board is actively used to influence development and redevelopment projects.
-ADRB PZC Initial T asks Leader Partners 7.1.5 Develop a town wide inventory of scenic resources. СС DOP 7.1.6 Establish policies and regulations as needed to protect scenic resources.
-PZC CC, BOS, DPW, 7.1.7 Review the Scenic Road Ordinance for potential updates and revise as needed. СС DPW, PZC, DOP, BOS 7.1.8 Update and maintain the "Adopt a Road" program records and actively seek new volunteer group participants.
+ADRB PZC Initial T asks Leader Partners 7.1.5 Develop a town-wide inventory of scenic resources. СС DOP 7.1.6 Establish policies and regulations as needed to protect scenic resources.
+PZC CC, BOS, DPW, 7.1.7 Review the Scenic Road Ordinance for potential updates and revise as needed. СС DPW, PZC, DOP, BOS 7.1.8 Designate additional Scenic Roads as shown on the Scenic Resources Map in this chapter.
+PZC CC, DPW, DOP, BOS 7.1.9 Update and maintain the "Adopt a Road" program records and actively seek new volunteer group participants.
 DPW BOS